-Mar 23: TLS and Future Tense Now, including TLS's own Kiran Kathleen and Jenna Ruddock, launch a comprehensive guide to all the ways Congress wants to change Section 230.
+Mar 23: TLS and Future Tense Now, including TLS's own Kiran Jeevanjee and Jenna Ruddock, launch a comprehensive guide to all the ways Congress wants to change Section 230.
 All the Ways Congress Wants to Change Section 230.

 Mar 23: Earlier this month, Virginia became the second state to pass a comprehensive privacy law.
 TLS Affiliated Faculty, Professor Kirk Nahra summarizes the law and explores its potential impact.
 Virginia’s New Consumer Privacy Law Is Set for 2023—What’s Next?